 Your passion for skiing, surfing and traveling the world or rather the pain of carrying bulky bags were the reason for the launch of your company Douchebags.
 How did you meet your today’s associate Truls Brataas?

 I met Truls while surfing with a group of friends off the west coast of Norway.
 We started talking about our mutual passion for traveling the world in search of epic skiing, and ended up relating to the same painful luggage problems when traveling with a bunch of ski gear.
 And that’s when we came up with the idea.

 Can you tell us a bit more about the first steps, the phases of development of Douchebags, from first idea to research work to prototype?

 We started by interviewing more than 150 skiers, snowboarders and surfers to uncover what the core users really need from their travel gear.
 We talked to shuttle drivers, train conductors and airline companies, to learn how to make travel gear better suited for all aspects of transportation.
 In January 2012 we released the very first Douchebag for the public.

 How has ISPO Munich influenced the future of your company?

 After the trade show our sales in the international markets soared through the roof.
 Our skibags were entirely sold out within two months!
 Ever since, the Douchebags family has grown, with both product and employees.
-2014 our original skibag “The Douchebag” won the ISPO AWARD in the category backpacks & bags (ski segment), 2015 our website won the ISPO COMMUNICATION AWARD.
-In one word: ISPO MUNICH has been a substantial part of Douchebag.
+2014 our original skibag “The Douchebag” won the ISPO Award in the category backpacks & bags (ski segment), 2015 our website won the ISPO Communication Award.
+In one word: ISPO Munich has been a substantial part of Douchebags.